Utah National Guard Community Support

 Utah Army National Guard flyover requests require an exception to policy.
 To start the official request process for flyovers or air shows, fill out a DD Form 2535 Request for Military Aerial Support and submit to the Utah National Guard 90 days prior to the event.
 Please ensure the following sections and boxes are completed before submitting your request to the Utah National Guard.
 Doing so will help expedite the request process.

-A cursory review of your request by a Community Support specialist will occur before being forwarded for (1) the Staff Judge Advocate review, (2) the U.S. Property and Fiscal Accounting Office review, (3) and finally The Adjutant General of Utah for final approval.
+A cursory review of your request by a Community Support specialist will occur before the request is forwarded to National Guard Bureau in Washington, D.C.
+(1) the Staff Judge Advocate review, (2) the U.S. Property and Fiscal Accounting Office review, (3) and an authorization memo signed by The Adjutant General of Utah.
 If your request is deemed not authorized by military regulations or unsupportable at this point, you will be notified by email or phone.

 After being classified as an approved and supportable request, your request will be referred to a Utah National Guard unit that possesses the asset(s) you are requesting.
 Even though a request is deemed legal, support is still dependent upon the availability of personnel/equipment and it may not conflict with regularly scheduled training or missions.
 Once the unit has advised the Community Support section of acceptance and ability to execute the mission, you will be contacted directly by the supporting unit.
 Please provide an e-mail address for further communications.
 Due to high demand and limited resources, all accepted support requests are still considered tentative until executed.